-To add to the confusion over energy policy - a state that has lasted nearly a decade - the government has also announced a consultation on the use of gas for electricity generation to run alongside its market reform legislation - even though critics say a decision on gas needs to come before any broader reform.'Clarity required'
+To add to the confusion over energy policy - a state that has lasted nearly a decade - the government has also announced a consultation on the use of gas for electricity generation to run alongside its market reform legislation - even though critics say a decision on gas needs to come before any broader reform.

 The draft bill is being introduced so the proposals can be scrutinised by parliament before appearing as a fully fledged bill in the Autumn.

 The proposals will be put to the Energy and Climate Change Committee, whose chairman, Tim Yeo, told BBC News: "I fear there are going to be some very big holes in this draft bill.